Can you make money on Skillshare?

 I wasn't sure how it would play out, but I trusted that Skillshare knew its students better than I did.
 It's a good thing I took advantage of their expertise and suggestions because my results were better than I could have ever expected!
 I actually had more students to enroll in one week of this course than I did in an entire year of one of my other courses.
 SAY WHAT?

-To put things in context, my very first month on Skillshare I earned $16–and I jumped for joy and called my husband about that amazing $16 payment (you must celebrate the little things, right?)
+To put things in context, my very first month on Skillshare I earned $16–and I jumped for joy and called my husband about that amazing $16 payment (you have to celebrate the little things, right?)

 Why did this little course do so well?
 I have a few thoughts that may help you if you are considering creating your first Skillshare class for the new year (or any time of year)!